Benjamin Scheuer is an American songwriter, performer, and playwright.

-With British animator/director Peter Baynton, Scheuer created animated films for the songs "Cure", “The Lion,” “Cookie-tin Banjo” and “Weather The Storm.”
-The films have played at festivals on four continents, and garnered accolades including Public Choice for Best Music Video at the British Animation Award, Best Commissioned Film at the Annecy Film Festival, and Best Music Video at London’s Encounters Film Festival.
+Scheuer’s album “Songs from THE LION” debuted in the Billboard top-10.
+In collaboration with animator Peter Baynton, Scheuer created animated videos for his songs “Cure,” “The Lion,” “Cookie-tin Banjo,” and “Weather The Storm.”
+These videos garnered two consecutive Public Choice Awards for Best Music Video at the British Animation Awards, the award for Best Commissioned Film at the Annecy Film Festival, and Best Music Video at London’s Encounters Film Festival.

 There was Benjamin, impeccably dressed in a bespoke 3 piece suit and tie.
 He looked like a Hollywood actor playing a British gentleman farmer who just blew into Manhattan and decided to take his singer/songwriter self for a stroll into the musical theatre world…it was a magnetic mashup.

 It was only one link away-- I discovered the music of Benjamin Scheuer quite by accident, by clicking on a video on the New York Times website of “Cookie-tin Banjo”.

 I got to know Benjamin later that year, after his successful run of The Lion at the Manhattan Theatre Club, when he supported my orchestral tour in the United Kingdom.
 He played a truncated version of the musical and accomplished the rare feat of transforming the grand and enormous Royal Albert Hall into an intimate performance space for his songs with their compelling narrative.

 And now it is time for The Lion to make its debut as a full length album, recorded in collaboration with Benjamin’s producer Geoff Kraly.
 In Ben’s own words, “this album isn’t a traditional soundtrack.
 Just as the theatre-show is a creative collaboration between myself and theatre-director Sean Daniels, this album is a creative collaboration between myself and Geoff.”